mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 become available, as do devices for enhancing (and restricting) psionic powers.
 12 Average Stellar Advanced psionic talents are understood, trained and developed.
 13 Basic psionic talents and powers replace certain conventional techniques, skills and practices in everyday life.
-Advanced talents and powers are optimised.
+Advanced talents and powers are optimized.
 14 Advanced psionic talents and powers replace certain conventional techniques, skills and practices in everyday life.
 Higher states of being (Transcendence or Sublimation) are examined for the first time.
 Psionically-powered starships are developed.